IT’S NO SURPRISE THAT THIS HEALTH-FOCUSED, NATURE-LOVING CITY RANKED #1 IN OVERALL HAPPINESS. HERE’S WHY:

 Boulder has a long history of being a forward-thinking, caring city where citizens are deeply concerned with the well-being of their fellow community members.
 This supportive atmosphere helps make it a great place to live, and the many opportunities to serve the community help residents feel connected and fulfilled.

-- Boulder is home to some great charities that work to make the community better for everyone.
+- Boulder is home to some great charities that our Boulder realtors are proud to support. ones that work to make the community better for everyone.
 The Boulder Shelter for the Homeless provides essential services to about 1,200 adults every year thanks to the hard work of volunteers and the financial support of the community.
 Adaptive Adventures helps make all of the great outdoor activities and beauty Boulder has to offer more accessible to children, adults, and veterans with disabilities.

 - Thanks to its connection to the University of Colorado and its highly-educated population, activism has remained a crucial part of Boulder’s culture.
 From environmentalist demonstrations to halt pollution and protect local wilderness, to the anti-war protests of the 1970s, Boulder citizens have often been at the forefront of combating injustice.